Skip to main content

 COVID-19 and Equity in Education

-We have begun an initial effort to develop education equity indicators for New York City as part of the COVID-19 and Equity in Education Project, which is supported by the Bill & Melinda Gates Foundation and the AIR Equity Initiative.
-This project is taking stock of key aspects of the City’s equity and opportunity landscape in the years leading up to the pandemic and then assessing changes that have occurred in the wake of multiple upheavals connected to Covid-19.
-We believe this work will provide critical evidence to inform high-stakes decisions about the long-term recovery of the system—particularly opportunities to better serve the City’s most vulnerable students.
+In 2021 we began an initial effort to develop education equity indicators for New York City as part of the COVID-19 and Equity in Education Project, supported by the Bill & Melinda Gates Foundation and the AIR Equity Initiative.
+This project took stock of key aspects of the City’s equity and opportunity landscape in the years leading up to the pandemic and laid the groundwork for assessing changes that have occurred in the wake of multiple upheavals connected to Covid-19.
+This included analyses of students’ high school outcomes (e.g., graduation and college enrollment rates), as well as key academic opportunities, such as their access to advanced coursework and a positive school climate.
+The analyses highlighted notable differences linked to race/ethnicity, neighborhood poverty and English learner status.

 Related Publications